dojot/docs/source/tutorials/using-web-interface.rst

     allowfullscreen></iframe>

 Note that the "change" nodes have a reference to an "output" entity.
-This can be thought as an ordinary JavaScript variable - it will have a ``message`` and a ``severity`` attributes that match those from the virtual device.
+This can be thought as a simple data structure - it will have a ``message`` and a ``severity`` attributes that match those from the virtual device.
 This "object" is referenced in the output node as a data source for the device to be updated (in this case, the virtual device we've created).
+In other words, you can think of this as a piece of information carried from "change" nodes to the "virtual device" with names "msg.output.message" and "msg.output.severity", where "message" and "severity" are the virtual device attributes.

 So, let's send a few more messages and see what will happen to that virtual device.